Contents

 Have A Written Contract In Place

-As a sub-contractor, contracts are your best friend when working relationships turn sour.
-In the context of a head contractor and sub-contractor relationship, this contract is known as a Sub-Contractor Agreement.
-It is always best to make sure you have a written and signed contract in place with the head contractor before you start work.
-This way, you will always have something to fall back on in the event of any disagreement, dispute or other undesirable situations.
+As a sub‐contractor, having a clear, written contract is your best defence when working relationships turn sour.
+In the context of a head contractor and sub‐contractor arrangement, this is typically formalised as a Sub‐Contractor Agreement.
+It is vital to have a written and signed contract before work begins, so that you have a reliable point of reference in the event of a disagreement, dispute, or any unforeseen issues.

-- Make Your Own Calculations: Before agreeing to a price offered by the head contractor, it’s a good idea to carry out your own estimate of the time, cost, and materials involved in performing the job, to make sure you are not being underpaid.
-If you provide services that are charged on a time basis, you should record a time sheet that includes a description of the work performed.
+- Make Your Own Calculations: Before accepting a price quoted by the head contractor, carry out your own estimation of the time, cost, and resources required.
+If you are paid on a time basis, then keeping detailed timesheets with descriptions of the work performed is essential.

 Dealing With Disputes

-- Facilitation involves an independent third party who works with you and the head contractor to clarify what you both perceive to be the disputed issue, help both sides to understand their rights and obligations, and identify some potential options to resolve the issue.
+- Facilitation – an independent third party works with both you and the head contractor to clarify the disputed issues and propose practical solutions.

-- Conciliation is similar to mediation, however the conciliator can step in to offer non-binding settlement proposals.
+- Conciliation – similar to mediation, but the conciliator may offer non-binding settlement suggestions to help break a deadlock.

 How To Make Sure You Get Paid

-One of the most important steps you can take to ensure you get paid on time is to issue a correct invoice from the get go – even small errors can cause a delay payment!
-If your Sub-Contractor Agreement sets out a timeframe for invoicing, you should stick to it and send out your invoices accordingly.
-Where there is no date specified in the Sub-Contractor Agreement, it’s common practice to issue invoices on the last day of the month.
+One of the most crucial steps you can take to ensure timely payment is to issue a correct invoice from the start – even minor errors can lead to delays.
+If your Sub‐Contractor Agreement specifies a timeframe for invoicing, adhere to it closely.
+Where no specific date is mentioned, the common practice is to issue invoices on the last day of the month.

 What Can You Do If You Haven’t Been Paid?

-- Follow up with the head contractor as soon as possible after payment becomes overdue.
-This could be a friendly phone call or email just to remind them about the invoice.
+- Follow up with the head contractor promptly after a payment is overdue – a courteous phone call or email reminder can often resolve the matter;

 Look Out For Warning Signs